jwiegley/johnwiegley/drafts/quora.md

 determinism (God must decide every little thing, down to how each atom vibrates).
 Between these two positions is a framework where both co-exist.

-# What should everyone know about the Bahá'í Faith?

-Date: 2016-11-11 · Upvoted by Tikhon Jelvis

-What I think everyone should know is that the Bahá’í Faith believes every human being to be an infinitely beautiful light, albeit trapped within a lantern of iron: the obscuring dross of self and material desires.
-If this light became generally known and appreciated, the character of our planet would change in ways we cannot dream of.
-Forget ending wars and establishing world peace: when all people, everywhere, begin working together to explore reality and discover the mysteries of existence, can you imagine what that will be like?
-We are like thoroughbred race horses, blinded, hobbled and weighed down by ignorance, prejudice and a litany of injustices committed by our fathers for which we seek vengeance against every new generation.

-The Bahá’í Faith is a liberation from present notions of humanity, toward something almost too beautiful to contemplate.
-We are wondrous beings, illumined souls, children of God.
-Our potential cannot be measured.
-This includes each one of us on these forums, in every country, from every group.
-All that awaits is for us to collectively awaken to our reality, and apply the Teachings we’ve been given to unlock these latent treasures.

-    O Son of Being!
-With the hands of power I made thee and with the fingers of strength I created thee; and within thee have I placed the essence of My light…

-    O Son of Utterance!
-Thou art My stronghold; enter therein that thou mayest abide in safety.
-My love is in thee, know it, that thou mayest find Me near unto thee.

-    O Son of Spirit!
-I created thee rich, why dost thou bring thyself down to poverty?
-Noble I made thee, wherewith dost thou abase thyself?
-Out of the essence of knowledge I gave thee being, why seekest thou enlightenment from anyone beside Me?
-Out of the clay of love I molded thee, how dost thou busy thyself with another?
-Turn thy sight unto thyself, that thou mayest find Me standing within thee, mighty, powerful and self-subsisting.

 # What does the Bahá'í Faith reject?

 Seems like a very open minded religion, I wonder what are the things that are